vthibault/roBrowser/client/readme.md

 Setup the remote client
 =======================

+The remote client exist to help users without a FullClient on their computer to play by downloading resources from an external server.
+Because pushing directly the fullclient on a server/ftp can provoke some errors, this tool allow to :

+ - Get the files from a client used in another domain (Cross-origin resource sharing).
+ - Extracting file directly from GRF archive file (only version 0x200 supported for now).
+ - Converting BMP files to PNG to speed up the transfer (downloading).
+ - Optimized to don't call any script if files are already extracted/converted (resource friendly).

 ###Add your fullclient###

 Just put your fullclient files in this directory.
 If you want to put only the required files, put :